kevinskim93/hungr-ai/README.md

    - Overall rating and number of reviews
    - Sentiment of matching reviews
    - Recency of reviews
-5. **Data Storage**: User data, cravings, and saved restaurants are securely stored in Supabase
+5. **Data Storage**:
+   - For logged-in users: Data is securely stored in Supabase
+   - For anonymous users: Limited data is stored in browser local storage

 ## Getting Started